Matti Caspi

-Matti Caspi (מתי כספי) is an Israeli composer, musician, singer, arranger, and lyricist.
-Born in 1949, he is regarded as one of Israel's top popular musicians.
+Matti Caspi (מתי כספי; 30 November 1949 – 7 February 2026) was an Israeli composer, musician, singer, arranger and lyricist.
+He has been hailed as one of Israel's most beloved and prolific musicians.

-His music's style is informed by classical music, Brazilian and Latin music, jazz, rock and other genres.
-Sasha Argov was one of the composers who had a large influence on him; Caspi recorded two albums of his songs in cooperation with Argov.
+His music was influenced by classical music, Brazilian and Latin music, jazz, rock, and other genres.
+Among the composers who inspired him most, he cited Sasha Argov, with whom he recorded two albums.